What is Local Keyword Research?

 Conclusion

-Local keyword research remains a cornerstone of effective marketing for businesses aiming to boost their visibility in local search results.
-By delving into the intricacies of local keyword research, we’ve highlighted the critical steps to identify, refine, and apply keywords that resonate with local audiences and drive a robust local SEO strategy.
-For more general keyword research see our guide on how to do general keyword research.
+Local keyword research remains a cornerstone of effective marketing for businesses aiming to boost visibility in local search results.
+By identifying core terms, incorporating keyword modifiers, ensuring local intent, adding location-specific phrases, and organising keywords by search intent, businesses can create a comprehensive SEO strategy that resonates with local audiences.
+For more general keyword research, see our guide on how to do general keyword research.

 References